Table of Contents

 - Bloody stool with tenesmus

-A large percentage of pediatric patients have linear growth restriction several years prior to the disease diagnosis.
+A large percentage of pediatric patients have linear growth restriction several years before the disease is diagnosed.
 Growth and development of secondary sexual characteristics, as well as puberty, may be delayed by cytokines and endocrine abnormalities.
-In addition, treatment of IBD with long-term corticosteroids can lead to osteoporosis.
+Also, the treatment of IBD with long-term corticosteroids can lead to osteoporosis.

 The risk of malignancies and lymphomas is high in patients who are diagnosed with IBD before the age of 25 years.